Swathimula/GenderBrainMRI/README.md

 Project Title: Using Machine learning to determine Gender from Brain MRI

-This repo contains the code, results, and reference for this project.
+This repo contains the code, results, and references for this project.

 Directories: